DreamEcho100/maze/packages/env/chatgpt.md

 ## Final Thoughts

-Your implementation is already quite advanced, leveraging TypeScript’s type system and Standard Schema validations effectively.
+Your implementation is already quite advanced, leveraging TypeScript's type system and Standard Schema validations effectively.
 These improvements focus on enhancing maintainability, robustness, and flexibility in modern TypeScript projects.
-If you’d like to dive deeper into any of these suggestions or see sample code for a particular improvement, let me know!
+If you'd like to dive deeper into any of these suggestions or see sample code for a particular improvement, let me know!